 There is also a niche consumer base for the XTR-195 (and other similar models): people who will be using a radar detector only once, at least for now.
 Now, even if their need is limited to a one-time usage, that doesn’t mean they can run risks or their risks are lower than those who frequently need and use a radar detector.

 For that reason, we recommend everyone to get a high-quality radar detector that won’t fail you.
 If your budget is low, one thing that will trouble you throughout your journey is the constant warning from false alerts.
-But in comparison to more frequent radar detector users, your pain will be less because the XTR-195 only a one-time product for you.
-So, if you can get through that and you don’t really care about how long does the product last, then the Whistler XTR-195 is truly a good investment.
+But in comparison to more frequent radar detector users, your pain will be less because of the XTR-195 only a one-time product for you.
+So, if you can get through that and you don’t care about how long does the product last, then the Whistler XTR-195 is truly a good investment.
 It’s reliable and gets the job done.
 You can rely on it for future drives as well, and perhaps this will be the product that helps you avoid risky situations in the future.

 It comes with a set of really cool features.
 To unleash its full potential, you will need to learn to use these features when the situation demands.